 Remember to empty your tumbler of any liquids before going through security and refill it once you reach the designated areas outside the screening checkpoint.
 This will ensure you stay hydrated throughout your journey without any hassle.

 By following these additional tips, you can bring your tumbler on a plane with ease and enjoy your favorite beverages while traveling.
-Remember to always check the specific guidelines of the airline and the TSA to ensure a smooth and hassle-free experience.

 Conclusion